Vizzuality/marxan-cloud/infrastructure/README.md

 As part of this infrastructure, Github Actions are used to automatically build and push Docker images to Azure ACR, and to redeploy Kubernetes pods once that happens.
+Docker image push uses ACR token-based authentication (scope-map token with `_repositories_push` permissions), which provides a cloud-agnostic username/password for `docker login` without depending on Azure AD service principal credentials.
+Kubernetes deployments use OIDC federated credentials for Azure CLI login.

 Said Github Actions depend on specific Github Secrets and Variables, that are listed below for reference.

 Secrets and variables listed below are automatically created by the `base`